-2020 has been an interesting year and it has introduced a lot of new people to the idea of working from home.
+In 2021, a lot of us have been working remotely and adjusting to new normals professionally.
 I first started working remotely in 2016 and learned a lot about how to work from home more effectively through remote work hacks like products and services.

 Becca joined me to travel in 2018 and we started working remotely together, around the world!.
 We learned a lot about working remotely as a couple and how to balance our days better with remote work schedules.

 In 2019, we settled down in Brooklyn, and started working from home full-time from our small apartment during spring.

 If you’re interested in learning more about our work-from-home story, check out some of these related articles:

 - The difference between working from home and remote work

 - Learn about our story